Welcome to Structured Programming 2018!

 It is up to you to make the most of the resources I am delivering to you.
 Above all, I highly recommend engaging with the material.
 Unless you do this, you will struggle.
 By far the best way to do it is to be an active participant in the lectures.

 Early in the semester you will complete a small individual assignment.
 All students should be able to complete four out of five parts of the assignment.
 The fifth part is more advanced.
 You should not feel disappointed if you decide not to spend time on the fifth stage.

 At the center of the course is a large group project, which you will complete in groups of three.
 The lecture and lab material is paced around ensuring you have the skills to complete the project on schedule.

-In the second part of the semester, you will have the opportunity to meet and interact with guest lecturers.
+In this class you will have the opportunity to meet and interact with guest lecturers.
 Make the most of these opportunities.

 You should find all course materials available from this web site.